tokinifubara/Creative-Making/README.md

 + Highlight the tools, processes and motivations of the subject.
 + Expand on how or why this subject speaks to you.
 + Bring 2-3 questions from your research that we can discuss in the seminar.
-+ Submit your presentation as a PDF of your slides uploaded onto your GitHub repository.
++ Submit your presentation as a PDF of your slides.
 [Refer to this list of Women in New Media Art if you do not know where to start your search for artists](http://cmuems.com/2016/60212/resources/some-women-in-new-media/).
 You can also choose an artist that fits the theme of the seminar.

 **Portfolio:**

 + Your final portfolio must have a cohesive design language/aesthetic, inspiration or theme that you have researched and critically reflected on.
-+ Your project files must be submitted as both a GitHub repository and Open Processing profile.
++ Your project files must be submitted as an Open Processing profile.
-+ Evidence of your critical engagement should be demonstrated in a 250-300 words synopsis that introduces your portfolio, explains your theme, and contextualizes your work.
-Place your synopsis in a "README" file on the front page of your GitHub repository.
++ Evidence of your critical engagement should be demonstrated in a 250-300 words "README" file that:
+  - introduces your portfolio;
+  - outlines the format of your sketches (ie. game, data visualization, pattern in nature... etc);
+  - explains your themes and motivations;
++ Evidence of appropriate research should be demonstrated in the 3-5 academic sources in your [annotated bibliography](https://library.leeds.ac.uk/info/1401/academic_skills/80/annotated_bibliographies).
+  - Each source must be summarized, explaining its connection to your theme.
+  - Summaries should be between 200-250 words for each reference.
+  - Your citations must use the Harvard author-date style.
+[See the library guide for more on academic referencing.](https://arts.ac.libguides.com/referencing)
 + Your portfolio submission must have a title.
 Place this as the first heading of your "README" file.

 SUBMISSION/HAND-IN DETAILS AND DEADLINES: TBA